danielraban/cordova-diagnostic-plugin/README.md

 by the user turning on/off Location Services, or by the user changing the Location authorization state specifically for your app.

-    cordova.plugins.diagnostic.registerLocationStateChangeHandler(successCallback);
+    cordova.plugins.diagnostic.hathway.registerLocationStateChangeHandler(successCallback);

 #### Parameters

 - {Function} successCallback - function call when a change in location state occurs.
-On Android, the function is passed a single string parameter defined as a constant in `cordova.plugins.diagnostic.locationMode`.
+On Android, the function is passed a single string parameter defined as a constant in `cordova.plugins.diagnostic.hathway.locationMode`.
-On iOS, the function is passed a single string parameter indicating the new location authorisation status as a constant in `cordova.plugins.diagnostic.permissionStatus`.
+On iOS, the function is passed a single string parameter indicating the new location authorisation status as a constant in `cordova.plugins.diagnostic.hathway.permissionStatus`.

 #### Example usage

-    cordova.plugins.diagnostic.registerLocationStateChangeHandler(function(state){
+    cordova.plugins.diagnostic.hathway.registerLocationStateChangeHandler(function(state){
-        if((device.platform === "Android" && state !== cordova.plugins.diagnostic.locationMode.LOCATION_OFF)
+        if((device.platform === "Android" && state !== cordova.plugins.diagnostic.hathway.locationMode.LOCATION_OFF)
-            || (device.platform === "iOS") && ( state === cordova.plugins.diagnostic.permissionStatus.GRANTED
+            || (device.platform === "iOS") && ( state === cordova.plugins.diagnostic.hathway.permissionStatus.GRANTED
-                || state === cordova.plugins.diagnostic.permissionStatus.GRANTED_WHEN_IN_USE
+                || state === cordova.plugins.diagnostic.hathway.permissionStatus.GRANTED_WHEN_IN_USE
         )){
             console.log("Location is available");
         }